-Once-a-Day Oxtellar XR® Is an Add-on Treatment for Partial Seizures
+Once-a-Day Oxtellar XR® Is a Treatment for Partial Seizures

 What is a partial seizure?

-A partial seizure is a type of seizure that happens in a specific part of 1 side of the brain.1 A partial seizure is the most common type of seizure experienced by people with epilepsy.1 Any slight movement, sense, or emotion can be part of a partial seizure, including visual or auditory hallucinations.1
+A partial seizure is a type of seizure that happens in a specific part of one side of the brain.
+A partial seizure is the most common type of seizure experienced by people with epilepsy.
+Any slight movement, sense, or emotion can be part of a partial seizure, including visual or auditory hallucinations.

 - Drinking alcohol

 - Food allergies

 - Lack of sleep

 There are 2 Types of Partial Seizures — Simple Partial and Complex Partial

 Simple partial: In these partial seizures, the person will remain conscious but experience unusual feelings or sensations.
 Sudden, unexplained emotions or physical sensations, such as nausea, can be part of simple partial seizures.